• Skip to primary navigation

 You would save $1,867 per month NOT doing this.
 That's $22,404 per year.

-If you wanted to borrow money, if you can afford to spend $2,000 on insurance, you probably are a highly qualified borrower and can get top tier rates.
-Maybe even better than what your insurance company would charge to borrower from your whole life policy.
+If you wanted to borrow money, and you can afford to spend $2,000 on insurance, you probably are a highly qualified borrower that can get top tier rates.
+Maybe even better than what your insurance company would charge to borrow from your whole life policy.

 Finally, a big argument for these policies is that they are safe, forced savings.
 It's the argument that you won't save for yourself, and you won't invest the difference.
-And that you'll need this cash value in the future.
+And that you'll need this cash value in the future to do it for you.

 Well, if you're speaking to someone to setup this type of arrangement, you're also probably savvy enough to save on your own.
 And you're also probably savvy enough to speak to a financial planner than can help you properly setup your retirement.